 Funding requests are accepted by invitation only.
-For inquiries and questions about the Efroymson Family Fund, please contact Joanna Nixon, Efroymson Family Fund manager, at email@example.com.
+For inquiries and questions about the Efroymson Family Fund, please get in touch with Joanna Nixon, Efroymson Family Fund manager, at email@example.com.

 If you are an Indiana not-for-profit organization interested in being considered for an Efroymson Family Fund grant for historic preservation, or an Indiana Landmarks Efroymson Family Endangered Places Grant, please contact the Indiana Landmarks regional office nearest you.

 If you are reporting on a current grant, please use the CICF common grant report form.